 Wagging Dog Rescue has embarked upon a new endeavor – CATS!
-Feral and semi-feral felines are euthanized daily at municipal (open intake) shelters, so we’re solving two problems with one animal – CATS!
+Feral and semi-feral felines are euthanized daily at municipal (open admission) shelters, so we’re solving two problems with one animal – CATS!
 By rescuing these animals to place in approved barn homes, we reduce the number of ferals killed in our local shelters while also helping our community members to manage unwanted guests in an eco-friendly way!

 Got rodents?
 When people use poison, they not only kill rodents but also other animals including family pets, the good garden snakes and opossums, and birds of prey who are doing their own work patrolling for critters.
 Giving a home to a rescued barn cat (or several) is a great way to keep critter populations managed with natural methods.
 Plus it’s a win win – by adopting, you save the lives of feral/semi-feral felines who would otherwise not survive an animal shelter.
 You give them a second chance, the best chance they’ve probably ever been gifted.